ddev/ddev/docs/content/users/basics/database_management.md

 Import a database with just one command; There is support for several file formats, including: **.sql, sql.gz, mysql, mysql.gz, tar, tar.gz, and zip**.

-Here's an example of a database import using ddev:
+Here's an example of a database import using DDEV:

 ```bash
 ddev import-db --src=dumpfile.sql.gz